Carlsbad Chamber History

 When Jayce McClellan took over as president in 1972, the Chamber was celebrating its 50th anniversary, and Jayce was the fourth generation of his family to so serve.
 That year saw an in-depth study and recommendations for a city sign ordinance.

 By 1974 the population had grown to 19,600 and the city’s boundaries grew through annexations to include 35 square miles.
 It was around this time that a downtown sidewalk sale began to evolve into the Carlsbad Village Faire, now the largest event of its kind anywhere.
-The Faire was started by the late Buddy Storm and Keith Kennedy; 21 years later, Kennedy is still the Faire manager.
-Now the Faire draws 70,000 to 90,000 people to the streets of downtown Carlsbad on the first Sunday of May and November.
+The Faire was started by the late Buddy Storm and Keith Kennedy; decades later, Kennedy & Associates is still running the Faire.
+Now the Faire draws 100,000+ people to the streets of downtown Carlsbad on the first Sunday of May and November.

 The late 1970s were an exciting time, with the city growing rapidly, property values skyrocketing and Proposition 13 being passed by the voters.
 A development moratorium was the overriding issue when Bob Ladwig served as Chamber president in 1978.